National Socialist Japanese Workers' Party: Beliefs

 In the 1990s, the group campaigned for the expulsion of visa overstayers in Japan.
-The NSJWP campaigns against what it believes to be Jewish influence on both the world stage and in Japan's national affairs.
-The party advocates the abolishment of the monarchy and the restoration of the shōgunate, as it believes that the Imperial House of Japan became subservient to international Jewry following World War II, and believes that the shogunate is the Japanese equivalent of the Führer principle.
-The NSJWP also campaigns against economic refugees, race mixing, and Freemasonry.
+The NSJAP campaigns against what it believes to be Jewish influence on both the world stage and in Japan's national affairs.
+The party advocates the abolition of the monarchy and the restoration of the shōgunate, as it believes that the Imperial House of Japan became subservient to international Jewry following World War II, and believes that the shogunate is the Japanese equivalent of the Führer principle.
+The NSJAP also campaigns against economic refugees, race mixing, and Freemasonry.
 The party also campaigns for what it calls "corporatistic autarky".

-The NSJWP is also Turanist, anti-capitalist, anti-communist, anti-Korean, anti-Chinese, anti-Russian, and anti-American.
+The NSJAP is also Turanist, anti-capitalist, anti-communist, antisemitic, anti-Zionist, anti-Korean, anti-Chinese, and anti-American.
+The party also denies the Holocaust and downplays or denies the war crimes and crimes against humanity committed by Imperial Japan During the Second Sino-Japanese War and World War 2, such as the Nanking Massacre, Manila Massacre, Unit 731, Comfort Women and many others.